 In March 2017, Nevada Sunrise and Pilot Gold approved the 2017 budget for Kinsley Mountain at US$528,000.
-Four RC holes totaling approximately 1,400 metres (4,590 feet) are planned in two prospective target areas.
+Four RC holes totaling approximately 1,400 metres (4,590 feet) were planned in two prospective target areas.
 Three holes are planned to test the eastern extension of the Western Flank gold deposit.
 An additional fourth hole was added to the 2017 program in the eastern extension area.

 The fourth hole is planned in the southeast part of the project on the eastern flank of the Kinsley range where a surface geochemical anomaly has been identified over promising structures, in an area with sparse shallow drilling and no tests of the Secret Canyon Shale at depth.

 Kinsley Mountain 2017 Western Flank Drilling

 2017 Drilling Program Results